INCATools/obographviz/README.md

 ## Nesting of Equivalence Sets

-By default, cliques of classes interconnected with either equivalence axioms or xrefs will be clustered.
+Optionally, cliques of classes interconnected with either equivalence axioms or xrefs will be clustered.

 The file
 [uberon-zfa-xref-example.json](examples/uberon-zfa-xref-example.json)